apollographql/apollo/docs/source/references/engine-proxy.md

 }
 ```

 > **Note:** For Virtual Hosted environments where the `PORT` is dynamically set in an environment variable named `$PORT`, you can leave out the `port` option.
 If your environment uses a different environment variable, you can name it with the `portFromEnv` option instead.
-For more details and instruction on configuration options, please see the [proxy config docs](./proxy-config.html). // TODO(dman): get proper link for proxy config docs
+For more details and instruction on configuration options, please see the [proxy config docs](https://github.com/apollographql/apollo/blob/master/docs/source/references/proxy-config.md).

 It does not matter where you choose to deploy and manage your Engine proxy.
 We've built this guide for Heroku because they have an easy deployment mechanism for Docker containers, but we run our own Engine proxy on Amazon's [EC2 Container Service](https://aws.amazon.com/ecs/).